Sar01kha/svs/README.md

 );

-*⿣ New Table -- animals*
+3.New Table - animals
  sql
 CREATE TABLE animals (
-  animal id INT AUTO INCREMENT PRIMARY Key, owner_id INT, name VARCHAR(50), species VARCHAR(30), sex VARCHAR(10), date_of_birth DATE,
-  Foreign key(owner id) refers to customers(customer id).
+  animal_id INT AUTO_INCREMENT PRIMARY KEY,
+  owner_id INT,
+  name VARCHAR(50),
+  species VARCHAR(30),
+  sex VARCHAR(10),
+  date_of_birth DATE,
+  FOREIGN KEY (owner_id) REFERENCES customers(customer_id)
 );

-*⿤ Insert Example*
+ Insert Example
  sql
 INSERT animals (owner id, name, species, sex, date of birth);
 VALUES (1, 'Buddy', 'Dog', 'Male', '2021-05-10');

+5. Discussion
-*5* Discussion Ideally, the appointments are to be connected to an animal, not. only the owner, as there are pets to which the services are applicable.
+Ideally, the appointments are to be connected to an animal, not. only the owner, as there are pets to which the services are applicable.
 This improves record accuracy and enables more than one animal to a customer.
-However, for the simplicity of this project, appointments are also bound to the *customer* to simplify the model and combine requirement.
+However, for the simplicity of this project, appointments are also bound to the customer to simplify the model and combine requirement.